Organising and delivering healthcare is the responsibility of national governments. The EU role is to complement national policies by:

-The EU supports disease prevention activities, such as:
+The EU supports activities to prevent diseases, such as:

-The European Centre for Disease Prevention and Control in Stockholm assesses emerging health threats, enabling the EU to respond quickly to public health emergencies.
-It pools and shares knowledge on current and emerging health threats, and works with its national counterparts to develop Europe-wide disease surveillance.
+The European Centre for Disease Prevention & Control in Stockholm assesses emerging threats, enabling the EU to respond quickly.
+It pools and shares knowledge on current and emerging threats, and works with its national counterparts to develop Europe-wide disease surveillance.

-All new medicines have to be authorised before they can be placed on the EU market.
-Once authorised and in the shops, the safety of medicines is monitored throughout their lifespan.
-If a medicine turns out to be dangerous, the EU's system of pharmaco-vigilance helps to ensure that quick action is taken, such as suspending or withdrawing the marketing permit.
+Each EU country has strict testing requirements for medicines before they can be placed on the market.
+They then monitor the safety of those medicines throughout their lifespan – if a medicine turns out to be dangerous, quick action is taken, such as suspending or withdrawing the marketing permit.

-The European Medicines Agency (EMA) in London coordinates the scientific evaluation of the quality, safety and efficacy of medicinal products.
+The Commission, the national authorities, and the European Medicines Agency (EMA) in London all have a role to play in this system.
+The EMA helps national regulators by coordinating the scientific evaluation of the quality, safety and efficacy of medicines.

-People generally prefer to receive healthcare close to where they live, but sometimes it is easier or necessary to go to another EU country, for example where the nearest healthcare facility is just across the border in another country, or where specialist treatment is only available abroad.
+The EU helps where it is easier or necessary to go abroad for treatment - for example where the nearest hospital is just across the border or where specialist treatment is only available abroad.

-The European health insurance card makes it easier for holidaymakers and business travellers to claim their right to healthcare if they fall ill in another EU or European country.
+The European health insurance card makes it easier for holidaymakers and business travellers to get treated if they get ill in another European country.

-The EU Commission works closely with strategic partners like the World Health Organisation to pursue a global health policy with six main challenges:
+The EU works closely with strategic partners like the World Health Organisation to improve healthcare across the world through research, development aid, greater access to medicines, etc.